irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Do not equip new revitalized skill from tier 4 artful dodge subtree since it doesn't do anything when you have sicario.

 ### Build(s) to try
 Barebone skills - Since sicario's dodge has extra RNG involved, you should try to rely on your health a bit more, so hostage taker and/or First Aid Kits are solid options.
-Use bullseye for armor gating as always, and never equip revitalized, because this skill effectively does nothing for sicario.
+Use "Bullseye" for armor gating as always, and never equip revitalized, because this skill effectively does nothing for sicario.

 Build 1 - Supportive Smokey Sniper https://pd2builder.netlify.app/?s=5O5g0V008110-7102h14000h00&p=h&a=0&t=e&d=5
 Use your smoke to help with revives, objectives, or if you feel like situation is threatening enough.
 Insider assets is a great supportive skill, even if it's not viable on every heist.
 Aced swan song allows for both clutch moments and great damage bursts.
 Stockholm syndrome will elevate your survivability if your team did not bring enough doctor bags, and will allow for some additional crowd control if your stacks are high enough.